Spreepark

 Spreepark is a former amusement park in the north of the Plänterwald in the Berlin district Treptow-Köpenick (formerly part of the GDR-controlled East Berlin).
 It was also known by its earlier name Kulturpark Plänterwald Berlin.

 History

-1969-1989 – Kulturpark Plänterwald
+1969–1989 – Kulturpark Plänterwald

 The entertainment park was opened in 1969 as Kulturpark Plänterwald, covering an area of 29.5 hectares.
 The area is situated in the north of the Plänterwald, next to the river Spree.
-It was the only constant entertainment park in the GDR, and the only such park in either East or West Berlin.
+It was the only constant entertainment park in East Germany, and the only such park in either East or West Berlin.